Overview of gun laws by nation: Indonesia

 In Indonesia, gun licenses are only issued to civilians employed in a profession that involves using firearms, such as in the military and law enforcement, with an exception made for politicians and businessmen.

 Applicants must be over the age of 21 to obtain a firearms license, and go through a background check and mental evaluation.
 They must also state a genuine reason for wanting to own a firearm, which can include hunting, target shooting, collecting, security, and self-defense.
 All firearms must be registered.
 Gun permits are valid for five years and may be renewed.
+Illegal gun ownership can be punished from a maximum of 20 years in prison to life in prison and death as per the provisions of Emergency Act no. 12, 1951.

-Civilians cannot possess military weapons, but may possess long rifles.
-Handguns can only be used for sport-shooting and hunting.
+Civilians cannot possess military weapons, but may possess long rifles chambered in 22 regardless of cartridge length or whether it is a centerfire or rimfire bullet.
 In 2012 however, it was claimed that police had been issuing permits to regular citizens.

 Iran

-There are 200.000 rifles registered for Nomads.
+There are 200.,00 rifles registered with nomads.

-Iranian law had changed in 2021–22 with military, security and police having permit to access firearms.
+Iranian law had changed in 2021–22 with military, security and police having permit to access firearms use them preemptively.
+Airguns, airsoft guns and hunting rifles were criminalized in September 2023.